openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 5: Temperature offset on input 1.

 Configures a temperature offset, input 1.
-Configures a temperature offset that can be added to the measured temperature in order to get a more accurate measurement from the thermistor on input 1.

--40  40 =  -4,0 – 4,0°C. Value is added to the temperature measurement.
-(Default is 0).
+<p&gtConfigures a temperature offset that can be added to the measured temperature in order to get a more accurate measurement from the thermistor on input 1.</p&gt <p&gt-40  40 =  -4,0 – 4,0°C. Value is added to the temperature measurement.
+(Default is 0). </p&gt
 Values in the range -40 to 40 may be set.

 The manufacturer defined default value is ```0```.